Shopon-Hossen/ecommerce-api-drf/README.md

   - Fuzzy search products using pg_trgm.
   - Filtering product (price range, ordering).
   - Any logged in user can rate any Products.

+- **Cart Management**

+  - Any logged in User can add product to there cart.
+  - Cart will automatically created when user register.
+  - Cart items can be updated (Increment and Decrement quantity) or delete.
+  - Quantity range is 1 to 99 (Can be change)

 ## 🚀 Installation & Setup